Students often have questions about what their Open Access course will involve and what preparation is needed:

 In the second Semester, classes resume in January in the first week of the University’s spring term.
 The course will finish after 11 weeks with a break in Week 6 of this term (the Department’s Reading Week) when all classes are suspended.

-University term dates can be provided on application to firstname.lastname@example.org.
+University term dates can be found here: http://www.birmingham.ac.uk/undergraduate/courses/termdates.aspx

 I cannot attend any longer.
 Can I be refunded?

-Fees are not refundable after the end of the second week of the course.
-Any applications for a refund of your course fee must be made in writing to the Open Access administrator at email@example.com before this deadline.
+Fees are only refundable until the second week of the course.
+Any applications for a refund of your course fee must be made in writing to the Open Access administrator at firstname.lastname@example.org before this deadline.
 An administrative charge of £25 per course (equivalent to 2 weeks of classes) will be applied to all refunds.

 Please note that if you fail to attend for three weeks in a row without notifying the Languages for All office, the appropriate Language Co-ordinator or your course tutor, we will assume that you do not intend to continue your classes and your name will be removed from the class register.